k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 **Example:**

 - Execute and extract the task with the following LUs:
-  - Customer, the root LU.
+  - CRM, the root LU.
-  - Billing and Orders, the children LUs of the Customer LU.
+  - Billing is children LU of the CRM LU.

-- The Customer LU is executed before the Billing and Orders LUs:
+- The CRM LU is executed before the Billing LU:

   ![monitor execution](images/extract_task_execution_monitor.png)

-- The Billing and Orders LUs are executed after the execution of the Customer LU has ended:
+- The Billing LU is executed after the execution of the CRMLU has ended:

   ![monitor execution](images/extract_task_execution_monitor_2.png)

 - The **Logical Units Execution Summary** window displays the summary execution details of each LU or post execution process.

+###  Open the Batch Monitoring Window

+Click the information icon next to each LU to open the [Batch Monitor](/articles/20_jobs_and_batch_services/18_batch_monitor.md) window for the execution in order to get an additional information and have a better tracking about the task execution.

 ## Stop and Resume a Task Execution